nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

 ```

 On the second step, we implement **text parser**.
-In AREkit-0.22.0, the latter represents a list of the transormations organized in a pipeline
+In AREkit-0.22.0, the latter represents a list of the transformations organized in a pipeline
 of the following transformations:
 1. We split the input sequence onto list of words separated by white spaces.
 2. For named entities annotation we adopt BERT model (pretrained on the OntoNotes-v5 collection), provided by